how you can help

 Phase 2: Transitional Housing

-Phase 4: Recovery for Trafficking Survivors
+PHASE 3: Recovery for Trafficking Survivors

 Plans are underway for a barndominium residence designed specifically for women rescued from human trafficking.
 This will be a long-term healing home offering therapy, community, and a safe space to rebuild their lives with dignity